There’s no better time than now to start a fun-filled sport in the great outdoors!

 - Thursday evening club time trial: starting at 17:30, covering 10 kms.
 This is our most competitive time trial and can be a bit daunting for beginners.
 To find a spot in a team boat (K2 or K3), contact Holly (076 480 1547) or Paolo (072 711 8444).

 Attila also offers private coaching to Dabulamanzi members.
 To find out more, see our coaching page.

 There are two proficiency tests to be completed before a new paddler can start competing in any of the flat water and/or river races:

 The Flatwater proficiency: paddlers are required to show that they are capable of handling the boat under given instructions by the tester, this will involve getting wet!
 The test will take approximately 45 mins and will cost R50.
-Contact Holly Spencer (076 480 1547) to arrange a date.
+Contact Holly Spencer (076 480 1547) to find out more and to arrange a date.

-The River proficiency: after completion of their Flatwater proficiency, the paddler must negotiate his/her way down a 5km long stretch of river (usually along the Klip river) boasting a few small to medium size rapids.
+The River proficiency: after completing their Flatwater proficiency, the paddler must negotiate his/her way down a 5km long stretch of river boasting a few small to medium size rapids.
 Please contact Holly Spencer (076 480 1547) or Robert Levick (083 928 9496) to set up a date.
 Once a paddler has completed the proficiency tests he/she is free to race any of the C-Grade river races (only).
 To qualify for A and B grade races, a paddler must accumulate points in B-grade races through the GCU system.